ARTICLE

 Step 1: Determine if Your Business Needs to Report

 Generally, any entity registered with a state’s Secretary of State, or a foreign company registered to do business in the United States must file.
-However, there are exceptions.
-The new beneficial ownership reporting rules are primarily intended for small corporations and LLCs.
+The new beneficial ownership reporting rules are primarily intended for small corporations and LLCs, so exceptions exist, mostly for larger entities.

-One of the exemptions includes entities meeting the FinCEN’s criteria for a ‘large operating company.’
+One of the exemptions includes entities meeting FinCEN’s criteria for a large operating company.
 To be considered a large operating company, businesses must meet the following requirements:

 • Over 20 full-time employees located in the United States

-• Over $5 million in gross receipts (as disclosed on the previous year’s federal tax return)
+• Over $5 million in gross receipts (as disclosed on the previous year’s federal income tax return)

 • Physical operating presence in the United States

-And if your company falls under any one of 23 specific categories, it may also be exempt from reporting.
+And if the company falls under any of 23 specific categories, it may also be exempt from reporting.
 A full list is available on the FinCEN website, but some of the most common examples of exempt organizations include:

 Step 2: Gather the Required Information